SciencesPoDRIS/iamassaccess/README.md

 - The metadata has to be a CSV file.

+- The first line has to be the list of the metadata keys / names (called headers).

 - Data are separated by commas `,`.

 - If your data contains a comma `,`, it has to be surrounded by double quotes `"`.
 If your data is multi-valuated, the whole values has to be surrounded by double quotes : `"first_part, second_part;value_02"`.